 Likely truth is different.
 A claim may receive high posterior mass across structured possible worlds even when strict proof is unavailable.
 That ranking must come from explicit evidence, access-state assumptions, source reliability, contradiction structure, and calibration.

-This separation matters because many real questions sit between proof and ignorance.
 A competent system must be able to say:

 - this is strictly proven;

-- likely, without strict proof;
+- this is likely without strict proof;

 - this is plausible but depends on a missing record;